-^{}The Equal master segments option can be used if the master distance for each segment is the same.
+The Equal master segments option can be used if the master distance for each segment is the same.
 It provides a way of saving memory.
 Instead of entering an array of structures to hold the profile data, you enter a structure with an array.
 Information on equal master segments can be found at the end of this RATIOCAM description.

-If you want the profile to repeat continuously, bit 0 is set.
+If you want the profile to repeat continuously, set bit 0.